the website of Lisa Nachmias Davis, Attorney at Law

 (in alphabetical order)

-Agency on Aging of South Central CT The site includes Kate McEvoy's various contributions (legislative updates, articles, chart) and information about the many programs the Agency provides, including the home care program.
-See the "Guide to Senior Services."
+Agency on Aging of South Central CT The site includes Information about the many programs the Agency provides, including the home care program.

 CT Department of Administrative Services